Education (EDUC)

 Corequisites: EDUC 499H.

-Full-time (40 hours min/week) supervised teaching experience designed to allow the intern the opportunity to apply standards-based education and theories and philosophies acquired in professional education coursework.
-Three required colloquia on Thursday evenings are included during this 15-week experience.
-Students must begin internship a minimum of one week prior to the beginning of the district school semester, regardless of the Colorado Mesa University start date.
+Full-time (minimum 40 hours/week) supervised teaching experience designed to allow the intern the opportunity to apply standards-based education and theories and philosophies acquired in professional education coursework.
+Students must begin internship with the school district semester, regardless of the Colorado Mesa University start date.

-Prerequisites: Formal admission to the Teacher Education Program; EDUC 342, EDUC 343, EDUC 442, EDUC 497, and EDUC 497A, EDUC 497B, EDUC 497C, EDUC 497D, or EDUC 497E as appropriate for content area major; all other course work for bachelor's degree completed; 2.8 cumulative GPA, as well as 2.8 GPA in major and in 2.8 GPA in EDUC classes.
+Prerequisites: Formal admission to the Teacher Education Program; EDUC 342, EDUC 480; all other course work for bachelor's degree completed; 2.8 cumulative GPA, as well as 2.8 GPA in major.

 Supervised teaching experience at the secondary level for students who are pursuing K-12 licensure and standards-based education.
 Several colloquia are included in the eight-week experience.